Understanding Your Urges: Sexual Tension Between Friends

 - When you are tempted to act on your urges, remind yourself why you cannot be with this person

-- Spend less time together as a whole
+- Spend less time together as a whole.

-- Talk to another friend about the tension you are feeling
+- Talk to another friend about the tension you are feeling.

-Cards Fall Where They May:
+Cards Fall Where They May

-If this happens in one of your friendships, the best thing to do is, to be honest about what you are feeling and what you hope to come out of getting closer to one another in a different way.
+If this happens in one of your friendships, the best thing to do is to be honest with them about what you are feeling and what you hope to get out of becoming closer to each other in a different way.
 A lot of pain and confusion can be avoided with open communication and respect for one another as people, not just a hook-up.

+Seek professional help.
 If you have found yourself in a confusing situation that you are having a hard time making sense of, or if you feel you could use some guidance about how to be healthier in your relationships, you are not alone.
-Interpersonal relationships, whether they involve sexual intimacy or not, can be confusing, and at times can almost seem like minefields.
+Interpersonal relationships, whether they involve sexual intimacy or not, can be confusing, and at times, can almost seem like minefields.

 A mental health professional may be someone to consider speaking to about healthy dynamics of friendships and other relationships and about healthy relationship behaviors.
 It's okay to feel like you may need help.
 The only relationship guides we have are the ones we have experienced or observed, and it can be hard for many people to recognize the qualities of supportive, healthy relationships.
 Below you can read some reviews of BetterHelp counselors from people who have been helped with similar issues.